Demographics of Argentina: Indigenous peoples

-Afro-Argentines
+Black Argentines

 Since 2013, November 8 has been celebrated as the National Day of Afro-Argentines and African Culture.
 The date was chosen to commemorate the recorded date for the death of María Remedios del Valle, a rabona and guerrilla fighter, who served with the Army of the North in the war of Independence.

 The black population in Argentina declined since the middle 19th century from 15% of the total population in 1857 (Blacks and Mulatto people), to less than 0.5% at present (mainly mulattoes and immigrants from Cape Verde).